Shubham567/firepad-x/README.md

 Similar thing can be done for Database as well by implementing `IDatabaseAdapter` interface.
 Keep in mind, you might also need to implement event handlers and event triggers depending upon nature of the adapters.

+A beginner friendly guide on Collaborative Editor Monaco Editor with Firebase available [here](https://dev.to/shubham567/collaborative-coding-in-monaco-editor-4foa)

 ## Development

 We have used [`yarn`](https://yarnpkg.com/) as our package manager through out the project.